vishrantgupta/batch-and-stream-pipelines-high-availability/README.md

 <p>Resources: <a href="https://kubernetes.io/docs/concepts/configuration/assign-pod-node/">https://kubernetes.io/docs/concepts/configuration/assign-pod-node/</a>
 </p>
 <h1>Introduction</h1>
-<p>As PLM we are asked to review the affinity and anti affinity rules we need for running pipelines.
+<p>This document is intented to review the batch and stream affinity and anti-affinity rules.
 For this we will consider the cases of Flink and Spark separately, because their characteristics are slightly different.
 Their characteristics are, for the most part, quite different from 'services'.</p>
 <p>For services, the main motivation for anti-affinity rules is high availability.
 In case of a Node or Zone failure we want to avoid any interruption of service.
 For Batch and Streaming pipelines this may however be unavoidable.</p>
 <h1>Characteristics</h1>
 <h2>Spark</h2>